 Section 10.554(1)(i)5.a. and 10.556(7), Rules of the Auditor General, requires us to apply appropriate procedures and communicate the results of our determination as to whether or not Buckeye Park Community Development District has met one or more of the conditions described in Section 218.503(1), Florida Statutes, and to identify the specific conditions met.
-In connection with our audit, we determined that the Buckeye Park Community Development District did meet one of the conditions described in Section 218.503(1), Florida Statutes in that it failed to make a required debt service payment.
-The financial emergency is the result of a deteriorating financial condition because of the continued lack of funding from debt service special assessments sufficient to make the scheduled debt service payments.
+In connection with our audit, we determined that the Buckeye Park Community Development District did not meet one of the conditions described in Section 218.503(1), Florida Statutes.

-Pursuant to Sections 10.554(1)(i)5.b. and 10.556(8), Rules of the Auditor General, we applied financial conditions assessment procedures as of September 30, 2023 for the Buckeye Park Community Development District.
+Pursuant to Sections 10.554(1)(i)5.b. and 10.556(8), Rules of the Auditor General, we applied financial conditions assessment procedures as of September 30, 2024 for the Buckeye Park Community Development District.
 It is management's responsibility to monitor the Buckeye Park Community Development District's financial condition; our financial condition assessment was based in part on the representations made by management and the review of the financial information provided by the same.